bytefish/bytefish.de/blog/wpfdatagridfilter_custom_filters.md

 }
 ```

 In [WpfDataGridFilter] all Filter Controls are resolved by a `FilterType`.
-We want to Filter for Distance to a
+We want to Filter for a `Distance` to a
-given `GeographyPoint`, so let's add the FilterType:
+given `GeographyPoint`, so let's add the `FilterType`:

 ```csharp
 public static class GeographyFilter